 Something in his tone set her on edge.
 “Is that bad?”

 “Not bad.”
 Fin looked at her.
 “But unpredictable and often lewd.”

-In Deep POV, narration should be avoided.
+Narration should be avoided in deep point of view.
 It’s author intrusion.
 If the POVC doesn’t know, see, feel, or get told this information, they can’t share it with readers.